ekeilty17/GA4GH-DOS-Server/README.md

 * Make a user named "dos" with a password "dos"
 * grant all privileges
-* Make a database called "db_example"
+* Make a database called "dos"

 Go into root user account in MYSQL `mysql -u root -p`, enter root user password, and execute this: